dmelloaries/Login-Webflow/README.md

 npm start
 ```

-### Create a .env file in the frontend directory with the following content:
+### Create a .env file in the backend directory with the following content:
 ##### PORT=5000
 ##### MONGODB_URL=
 ##### JWT_SECRET=